Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 Another popular surface file format is '.stl'.
 MATLAB does not have an in-built function for reading .stl files but a function call 'stlread' is available to download from Mathworks website.
 (This function is provided in lesson repository.)

+!!!!
+Add code !!!!

+!!
+Add Fig 7 !!!

+Similarly, Ply file format can be read into MATALB using the Mathworks function 'ply_read'.